-Jury in Bill Cosby trial tries to break its deadlock on Day 5
+Deadlocked jury in Bill Cosby trial asks: 'What is reasonable doubt?'

 - If jurors remain deadlocked, the judge can declare a mistrial

-(CNN)The jury in Bill Cosby's trial began its fifth day of deliberations on Friday in an attempt to break its deadlock and reach a verdict.
+(CNN)On its fifth day of deliberations, the deadlocked jury in Bill Cosby's trial asked the court a loaded question: "What is reasonable doubt?"

+Jurors also asked to rehear Cosby's deposition about acquiring Quaaludes, the third time that parts of Cosby's statements were re-read to the jury during deliberations.

-At midday Thursday, jurors told the court they were deadlocked and could not come to a unanimous consensus on any of the three counts of aggravated indecent assault the comedian faces.
+After almost 41 hours of deliberations, the jury's questions leave open the possibility that jurors may remain deadlocked and unable to reach a unanimous verdict on any of the three counts of aggravated indecent assault that Cosby faces.

-Judge Steven O'Neill asked the jury, which began deliberating Monday evening, to go back into deliberations for another attempt to reach a verdict, an instruction known in Pennsylvania as the Spencer Charge.
-The charge is a set of instructions that asks jurors to re-examine their own views and opinions, and there is no limit to how many times a judge can issue it.

-Afterward, jurors deliberated through the evening, making for a total of 40 hours of discussion.
-If, after further deliberations, jurors still cannot reach consensus, the judge can choose to declare a mistrial.

 Prosecutors say Cosby drugged and sexually assaulted Andrea Constand, the former director of operations for Temple University's women's basketball team, at his home near Philadelphia in January 2004.
 Cosby, 79, pleaded not guilty to the charges.